Types of quantum field thories

-But one technical specialty of string theory over QFT model building exists in either case: what in the standard model are external parameters put into a QFT Lagrangian, in string theory models are all dynamical fields of the theory instead:
+But one technical specialty of string theory over QFT model building exists in either case: what in the standard model are external parameters put into a QFT Lagrangian, in string theory models are all dynamical fields of the theory instead, called moduli.

 The simple familiar example to compare this to is the cosmological constant in Einstein gravity: one can either consider it as an external parameter, a constant real number coefficient in front of the volume form summand of the Einstein-Hilbert Lagrangian, or else one can consider Einstein gravity coupled to a scalar field with some potential and consider those solutions to the equations of motion where this field is almost constant to good approximation.
 In such a case the field itself serves as an effective cosmological constant.
 (This is the mechanism behind the theory of cosmic inflation, see there for more details.)
 Hence the theory has one less external parameter (the “cosmological constant” is not fundamentally really a constant), which has instead been replaced by a field.

 In string theory this happens with all the parameters.
 (Except for one single constant: the string coupling constant.
 From the perspective of “M-theory” even that disappears.
 See at string theory – scales.)
 There is no external choice of parameter, but there remains the choice of studying “solutions to the equations of motion” (which in string theory means: choices of 2d CFTs) which might model observed physics.

 That is why in string theory instead of adjusting parameters one searches solutions.
 Since these are also called “vacua”, one searches vacua.
 The infamous term “landscape of string theory vacua” refers to attempts to understand the space of possibilities here more globally.
 But very little is actually known to date.